jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 use D3’s core features: the binding operations, and selections.
 We’re going to select all the existing circles in the plot.
 There are none at this point; we’re doing this to get a **selection**, which is the main data type that D3 deals with.
-We now bind, to this selection, the array with the splits, and for each split, we shall add a red
+We now bind, to this empty selection, the array with the splits, and for each split, we shall add a red
 ```<circle>```.